Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

 Reading the account of the Passion of Jesus each year is a special time in our lives.
 It’s special because it is the account of our salvation, of Jesus giving his life to save us.
 It was because of our sins that Jesus died.
 He would not have had to die if we did not sin.
 His sacrifice of himself on the cross on Calvary to his Father atoned to God our Father for our sins.
-This week, Holy Week, is indeed a Holy Week, a week like no other in the year, a week when we celebrate in our special celebrations on Holy Thursday, Good Friday, and the Easter Vigil, what Jesus did for us.
-Hopefully you can be present for these celebrations.
+This week, Holy Week, is indeed a Holy Week, a week like no other in the year, a week when we celebrate on Holy Thursday, Good Friday, and the Easter Vigil what Jesus did for us.
+Hopefully, you can be present at these celebrations.
 This week is a week to take time out, to stop, to reflect, to spend time with Jesus who gave his life for you, a week to pray.

-During the commotion in Gethsemane as Jesus was being arrested everyone fled, including a young man who was wearing only a linen cloth.
+During the commotion in Gethsemane as Jesus was being arrested, everyone fled including a young man who was wearing only a linen cloth.
 The crowd who came to arrest Jesus caught that cloth as he fled, and he ran away naked (Mark 14:51-52).
-We are not told who he is but many are of the opinion that it is Mark the evangelist, the one who wrote this Gospel, because this incident is only recounted in his Gospel.
-If it is Mark who ran away as Jesus was being arrested, he certainly did not run away from Jesus later but wrote one of our four Gospels.
+We are not told who he was, but many are of the opinion that he was Mark the evangelist, the writer of this Gospel, because this incident is recounted only in this Gospel.
+If it is Mark who ran away as Jesus was being arrested, he certainly did not run away from Jesus later because he wrote one of our four Gospels.
 Early in his life, as a young man, he ran from Jesus, but later in life, he ran close to Jesus to write one of the Gospels.
 This reminds us to always have hope for those who have run away from Jesus or are now running away from Jesus.
-One of the four evangelists may once have run away from Jesus because it was more comfortable for him to do so but later he returned when he wrote this Gospel in Rome gathering his information from St. Peter.
-It also reminds us that whenever we run from Jesus he is always waiting to take us back, and above all in the Sacrament of Reconciliation.
+One of the four evangelists may once have run away from Jesus because it was more comfortable for him to do so, but later he returned when he wrote this Gospel in Rome where he collected the necessary information from St. Peter.
+It also reminds us that whenever we run from Jesus, he is always waiting to take us back, and above all in the Sacrament of Reconciliation.

 For, though innocent, he suffered